 David Lammy to host JD Vance as US vice-president arrives for UK holiday

-Mr Lammy is reported to have attended mass at the vice president’s Washington residence during a visit in March.
+The Foreign Secretary is reported to have attended mass at the vice-president’s Washington residence during a visit in March.

 David Lammy is due to meet US vice-president JD Vance amid ongoing conflicts in Gaza and Ukraine.